New Mexico Birds: Charadriiformes

 Scolopacidae: Greater Yellowlegs (Tringa melanoleuca)

-One distinguishing trait of the greater yellowlegs (as opposed to the lesser ditto) is a beak that is much longer than the head and that is slightly upturned at the end.
+One distinguishing trait of the greater yellowlegs (as opposed to the lesser ditto) is a beak that is much longer than the head and that looks slightly upturned at the end.

 Scolopacidae: Solitary Sandpiper (Tringa solitaria)

 As my Sibley guide admits, the Solitary Sandpiper "resembles a miniature yellowlegs."
-Note how this bird's upper half is darker, but with obvious white spots, and how the white eye ring stands out in the darker head.
+Note how this bird's upper half is dark, but with white spots, and how the white eye ring stands out in the dark head.
+The white spots are more obvious during breeding season.
+My photo of a solitary sandpiper coming in for a landing is blurry, but shows the diagnostic barred tail with a dark streak down the middle.